allisonzentmayer/my-app/README.md

 This app displays data from a 384-well PCR plate

 Next Steps:
+- maintain selected state on refresh
+- unit and acceptance tests
+- improve grid functionality
-- cache json data formatting in CycleOverviewContainer
+- cache json data retrieving and formatting in CycleOverviewContainer
 - improve select all and select row/column functions to be more readable
 - refactor CycleBreakdown to have a Well component
-- improve grid functionality
-- unit and acceptance tests

 In the project directory, you can run: